Kaizen86/Uni-Notes/Digital Signal Processing/Impulse Response.md

-The impulse response is the time domain characterisation of an [[LTI System]].
+The impulse response is the time domain characterisation of an [[LTI]].
 If we know the impulse response and the input then we can determine the output.
 - Analogy for a time domain characterisation is a bit like a CV for an LTI System.
 Human output is characterised by our CV, which describes how we will respond to input.

 # What is an Impulse Response?